Robert J. Shalek Fellowships

-- The American Association of Physicists in Medicine William D. Coolidge Award
+- The William D. Coolidge Award of the American Association of Physicists in Medicine

-- The American College of Medical Physics Marvin M. D. Williams Professional Achievement Award
+- The Marvin M. D. Williams Professional Achievement Award of the American College of Medical Physics

-- The American Society for Therapeutic Radiology and Oncology Gold Medal Award
+- The Gold Medal Award of the American Society for Therapeutic Radiology and Oncology.

-His career has included both basic research and application of physics to clinical problems.
+His career has encompassed both basic research and the application of physics to clinical problems.
 His basic research included studies of oxygen reactions following radiation interactions and the proportion of direct and indirect radiation action in living cells.
-His clinically related work included dosimetry of external treatment beams, brachytherapy dosimetry, and quality assurance in radiotherapy physics.
+His clinically-related work included the dosimetry of external treatment beams, brachytherapy dosimetry, and quality assurance in radiotherapy physics.

-The Radiological Physics Center was an outgrowth of his interest in quality assurance; this program, after more than forty-one years, continues making important contributions to the reliability of radiation dose statement in interinstitutional clinical trails and contributing to the implementation of standards in the broader radiological community.
+The Radiological Physics Center was an outgrowth of his interest in quality assurance.
+This program, after more than four decades, continues to make important contributions to the reliability of radiation dose statement in interinstitutional clinical trials and to contribute to the implementation of standards in the broader radiological community.

-Anticipating the end of his institutional career, he studied law at night school and now lectures regularly on legal questions in medical physics and gives professional legal advice to physicists on a regular basis.
-He also participates in medical malpractice suits, usually as an expert witness.
+Anticipating the end of his institutional career, he studied law at night school, lectured regularly on legal questions in medical physics and regularly gave professional legal advice to physicists.
+He also participated in medical malpractice suits, usually as an expert witness.

 He provided the necessary leadership as Director of the M.S. in Medical Physics program for 25 years and has always demonstrated a sincere sense of responsibility for our students and derives particular satisfaction in observing former students perform to high scientific and professional standards.

-Selection of Shalek fellows is the responsibility of the Medical Physics Program Steering Committee.
-From 1987 to 2012, the Shalek Fellowships have supported 76 premasters and 9 predoctoral students.
+The selection of Shalek Fellows is the responsibility of the Medical Physics Program Steering Committee.
+From 1987 to 2012, the Shalek Fellowships have supported over 80 premasters and 12 predoctoral students.

 To Make a Donation:

-- Online with credit card (American Express, Discover, Mastercard or Visa)
+Online with a credit card (American Express, Discover, MasterCard or Visa)

 1400 Pressler Street